stevedonovan/gentle-intro/src/3-filesystem.md

 borrowed from `buf`, and this borrow must finish before we modify `buf`.
 Again, Rust is trying to stop us doing something stupid, which is to access `line` _after_ we've cleared the buffer.
 (The borrow checker can be restrictive sometimes.
-Rust is due to get 'non-lexical lifetimes' this year, where it will analyze the code and see that `line` isn't used after `buf.clear()`.)
+Rust is due to get 'non-lexical lifetimes', where it will analyze the code and see that `line` isn't used after `buf.clear()`.)

 This isn't very pretty.
 I cannot give you a proper iterator that returns references